thunderbird/webext-docs/composeAction.rst

 External Types
 ==============

-These following types are not defined by this Thunderbird WebExtension API, but are inherited from the underlying Mozilla WebExtension code base.
+These following types are not defined by this Thunderbird WebExtension API, but by the underlying Mozilla WebExtension code base.

 .. _composeAction.ThemeIcons: